Thanks in large part to the COVID-19 pandemic, 2020 saw a year of unprecedented growth…

 - Brewing and canning cold brew

 You are also welcome to dine in their six cafes in the city, each designed to reflect the community’s unique personality.
 Additionally, art shows, pet adoptions, and open mic nights are occasionally hosted at the cafes.

 Last but not least, KCMO welcomes its new residents with more than 200 stunning fountains throughout the entire city.
 Truly, there’s no better way to settle down and relax one’s mind than by listening to the calming sounds of a fountain’s flowing water and taking in its beauty.
 One of the most notable spots to do so is at the Country Club Plaza where you can find the Mill Creek Fountain.

 Once you’ve unwound, you can treat yourself to a trip to fine jewelry stores, salons, and boutiques.
 There are also plenty of eateries filled with delightful food, including Kansas City steaks, authentic Italian, and Mexican dishes.

 Moving to Kansas City

-Whether you intend to move alone, with family and friends, or a significant other, don’t hesitate to live your life to the fullest in a beautiful city.
-Choose one built on an abundance of historical and cultural influences, good food, and a deep connection to nature.
+Whether you intend to move alone, with family and friends, or with a significant other, don’t hesitate to live your life to the fullest in a beautiful city.
+Kansas City has been built on an abundance of historical and cultural influences, good food, and a deep connection to nature.
 Begin your relocation process to KCMO with professional assistance from Cami Jones & Company.
-Get in touch today.
+Get in touch today with us today!